The Natural Advantage: Renewing Yourself

 by Alan Heeks

-This pioneering book translates the principles and practices of organic farming, cultivated natural systems and sustainable development to show how individuals, teams and organisations can grow their resilience to stress, change and uncertainty, and improve their effectiveness and wellbeing.
+This pioneering book translates the principles and practices of organic farming, cultivated natural systems and sustainable development to show how individuals, teams and organisations can grow their resilience to stress, change and uncertainty, and improve their effectiveness and wellbeing at work.
+The Natural Advantage uses largely the same basic model as Alan’s forthcoming book, Natural Happiness, but focussed on organic farming and the workplace, not organic gardening and personal and community wellbeing.

 The 7 principles of organic growth are: